KaiWalter/azure-devops-principalName-migration/README.md

 # Migrate principalNames for user accounts in Azure DevOps

-The script in this repository helps migrating user accounts in Azure DevOps and - if required - in the connected Azure Active Directory from principal name to another.
+The script in this repository helps migrating user accounts in Azure DevOps and - if required - invited user accounts in the connected Azure Active Directory from one principal name to another.

 Although it can be used for these cases ...